boughanmiyoussef/E-commerce-ShopEase/README.md

 ## Payment System

-ShopEase integrates a **cash on delivery (COD)** payment system to ensure user-friendly and accessible transactions.
-During checkout, users can select the COD option to place their orders without requiring immediate online payment.
+ShopEase integrates a **Paypal** payment system to ensure user-friendly and accessible transactions.
+During checkout, users can select the PayPal option to place their orders.
 This method enhances trust and encourages more users to complete their purchases.

 ---